Network Address Translation - iptables

 When running the tcpdump command the sequence to follow is:

-• Run the tcpdump command with the corresponding options in a terminal, starting packet capture.
-The tcpdump utility now waits for packets to be transmitted on the interfaces it is listening on.
+tcpdumpcommand with the corresponding options in a terminal, starting packet capture.
+Thetcpdumputility now waits for packets to be transmitted on the interfaces it is listening on. - In another terminal run a specific network client command that generates traffic.

-• Return to the terminal running the tcpdump command and watch for captured packets.
+- Return to the terminal running the

-• When you no longer need the tcpdump utility, stop capturing packets using the Ctrl+c key combination.
+tcpdumputility, stop capturing packets using the Ctrl+c key combination.

 To capture traffic, on the host station we run the command